 Virginia Commonwealth University

 The mental health problems experienced by Latino immigrant youth in Richmond, Virginia are well-documented.
 To address these inequities, VCU and collaborators will create a community-academic partnership – the RVA Latino Youth Coalition.
-The project team will establish Youth and Parent Advisory Groups comprising Latino community members to advise the coalition, facilitate a community-informed strategic planning process, and conduct a participatory community assessment to identify the drivers of mental health inequities and existing mental health resources and services available to Latino youth in Richmond.Ìý
+The project team will establish Youth and Parent Advisory Groups comprising Latino community members to advise the coalition, facilitate a community-informed strategic planning process, and conduct a participatory community assessment to identify the drivers of mental health inequities and existing mental health resources and services available to Latino youth in Richmond.

-headshot of Dr. Carol Cleaveland, George Mason University
+headshot of Carol Cleaveland

 Carol Cleaveland, PhD